MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 ## [Python](#tab/python)

-- If `user_profile.name` is empty and `conversation_data.prompted_for_user_name` is *true*, the bot retrieves the name provided by the user and stores it in the user's state.
+- If `user_profile.name` is empty and `conversation_data.prompted_for_user_name` is _true_, the bot retrieves the name provided by the user and stores it in the user's state.
-- If `user_profile.name` is empty and `conversation_data.prompted_for_user_name` is *false*,the bot asks for the user's name.
+- If `user_profile.name` is empty and `conversation_data.prompted_for_user_name` is _false_, the bot asks for the user's name.
 - If `user_profile.name` was previously stored, the bot retrieves message time and channel ID from the user input, echoes the data back to the user, and stores the retrieved data in the conversation state.

 **bots/state_management_bot.py**

 [!code-python[state_message_activity](~/../botbuilder-samples/samples/python/45.state-management/bots/state_management_bot.py?range=47-89)]

-Before exiting each dialog turn, the bot uses the state management objects' `save_changes` method to persist all changes by writing state information in the storage.
+Before each dialog turn ends, the bot uses the state management objects' `save_changes` method to persist all changes by writing state information in the storage.

 **bots/state_management_bot.py**